Analysing end of year outcome data

 - School-level effects are pervasive: School explains ~20% of rating variance and nearly 100% of PAT availability.
 Any model ignoring school structure will produce biased estimates.

-- The Moderate band is inherently unstable: Bootstrap analysis shows 77.8% flip rate — this is a feature of having two close cut-points (10th and 20th percentile), not a model failure.
-Consider whether three bands are appropriate or whether a continuous probability (p20) better serves decision-making.
+- The Moderate band is inherently unstable: Bootstrap analysis shows a high flip rate around the cut-points.
+This is expected for students near decision thresholds, not necessarily a model failure.
+Consider whether three bands are appropriate or whether continuous probabilities better serve decision-making.

 - Frequentist two-stage is pragmatic but imperfect: Treating Stage 1 η as known in Stage 2 underestimates uncertainty for rating-only students.
 A joint model would be theoretically superior but was computationally infeasible with current data sparsity.